GitOps Integration

 GitOps Deployment of Policy Exceptions in Action

-nctl is required for creating Pull Requests for the given Policy Exception Requests.
-Learn more about installing nctl and its commands from the official documentation.
+nctl is required for creating Pull Requests for Policy Exception Requests.
+Learn more about installing nctl and its commands in the official documentation.

 To deploy Policy Exceptions through GitOps:

-1. Create a Policy Exception Request by following the steps mentioned here.
+1. Create a Policy Exception Request by following the steps here.

-2. After the request gets approved, the Need to Deploy message will be visible under the Deploy Status section in the NPM.
+2. After the request is approved, a Need to Deploy message will appear under the Deploy Status section in NCH.

-3. Go to the local terminal and verify the created Policy Exception Request by executing the following command:
+3. In your local terminal, verify the created Policy Exception Request by executing:

 nctl get policyexceptionrequest

-NOTE: Login using the nctl login npm command to fetch policy exception requests from NPM.
+NOTE: Login using the nctl login npm command to fetch policy exception requests from NCH.

 1. Now, create a pull request to deploy the Policy Exception by executing the following command: